MVA-OpenApi/go-open-api-generator/README.md

 <b>Step 3: </b> We can now navigate to the output folder (in this case `build`) and run `go run main.go` to launch the REST API.

+<b>Step 4: </b> The React Frontend is available at 'server-url'/frontend the server documentation is available under 'server-url'/doc.

 ## Flags

 - `-o [Output path]`.
 Specifies the output path for the generated REST API.